edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 There is a data pipeline available in the event streaming platform that we recommended.
 So, data reliability is guaranteed.

 ### Demo
 Showing digital twin from the existing disconnected IIoT machine.
 The following diagram shows our proposed architecture and solutions on how to obtain the machine data for digital twin use case in event-driven architecture.
+It doesn't restricted to only production process data and machine data, it also could have metrics and logs to address system and cybersecurity observability.

 ![gtronics-demo-digital-twin](https://user-images.githubusercontent.com/107167692/217925435-a9e97193-e167-4d56-b107-65d371f18de0.png)